danReynolds/ECON101/module6.md

 They have no incentive to pick one over the other.
 Coke and Pepsi for example, I don't care.

-Have a slope of 1.
+Budget line has a slope of -1.
+Don't care which one you want more.

 ### Perfect complements

 Goods or services that must be consumed in a precise combination in order to provide a defined level of satisfaction.

 Left and right shoes for example, form an L shape at 1 and 1 since we only want 1 of each.
-Having one left vs l0 left does not add any value.
+Having one left vs l0 left does not add any value, and remains at the same distance from the origin, and therefore the same utility.

 ## Consumer's Best Affordable Choice